Become a Teacher in Pennsylvania

 Pennsylvania teachers who complete a master’s degree in the field of education may expect to earn a higher salary.
 In Philadelphia, teachers holding a master’s degree can earn from $1,000 to $8,000 per year more than teachers lacking an advanced degree depending on years of experience, according to a School District of Philadelphia salary schedule.They can also use their graduate course credits towards Level II certification.
 A master's degree that is earned while a Pennsylvania teacher's Level I certification is active will satisfy the education requirements for Level II.

 Learn more about the benefits of a Master of Arts in Teaching vs. Master of Education on Teach.com.

 If you are certified to teach in another state, Pennsylvania has interstate reciprocity agreements with 45 other states that can make it easier for you to begin teaching in Pennsylvania.
 In order to qualify for reciprocity under the interstate agreement, candidates must satisfy a set of specific requirements.
 Teaching candidates should contact Pennsylvania Department of Education for details about credential reciprocity, or visit the Teach.com reciprocity page.

 Return to the top

 In addition to financial aid offered by colleges and universities, there are several financial aid programs to help Pennsylvania teachers complete their educational goals.

 - The PHEAA (Pennsylvania Higher Education Assistance Agency) is one of the nation's leading student aid organizations.
 In addition to providing student financial aid, PHEAA provides financial support services in the form of financial advice, loan servicing and student outreach.

 - The Pennsylvania State Grant Program awards education financing that doesn't need to be repaid to eligible candidates.

-- Academic Competitiveness and SMART Grants are available through the Pennsylvania Department of Education.
+- Academic Competitiveness and SMART Grants are also available.